ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Background Summary

 Despite its diagnostic value, ultrasound interpretation presents challenges.
-Accurate interpretation of ocular ultrasound images and differentiation between RD and other ocular pathologies require expert recognition of non-RD sonographic anatomy and pathology.
+Accurate interpretation of ocular ultrasound clips and differentiation between RD and other ocular pathologies require expert recognition of non-RD sonographic anatomy and pathology.
 This skill level is currently not available universally among healthcare providers, which is a major limitation in the routine use of POCUS to detect RD.
-These limitations motivate the need for curated ultrasound video data that support consistent frame-wise labeling and machine learning–based analysis.
+These limitations motivate the need for curated ultrasound video data that support consistent clip-wise labeling and machine learning–based analysis.

 Recent advances in deep learning have enabled new possibilities in automated medical image interpretation, including RD detection~\cite{Christ2024, Caki2025, Yadav2022}.
 However, most existing approaches focus solely on identifying RD and do not account for macular involvement, a clinically relevant distinction.
 Although one model has incorporated macular status~\cite{Li2020}, it relied on ultra-wide field (UWF) fundus photographs rather than ultrasound video.
-Although deep learning has been applied to ocular ultrasound in limited contexts, currently no publicly available dataset supports macular-based RD classification from ultrasound clips.
-To address this gap, the key contributions of this work are as follows: \begin{enumerate} \item \textbf{ERDES Dataset:} We release \textbf{E}ye \textbf{R}etinal \textbf{DE}tachment ultra\textbf{S}ound, ERDES, the first open-access collection of ocular ultrasound clips labeled for (i) absence vs.\ presence of retinal detachment (RD) and (ii) macula-detached vs.\ macula-intact status.
+Although deep learning has been applied to ocular ultrasound in limited contexts, currently no openly accessible dataset supports macular-based RD classification from ultrasound clips (Table~\ref{tab:dataset_comparison}).

+To our knowledge, ERDES represents the first openly accessible ocular ultrasound dataset designed for RD triage using linear-probe POCUS video clips, with labels supporting both RD detection and macular status classification.
+To address this gap, the key contributions of this work are as follows: \begin{enumerate} \item \textbf{ERDES Dataset:} We release \textbf{E}ye \textbf{R}etinal \textbf{DE}tachment ultra\textbf{S}ound, ERDES~\cite{ozkuterdes}, the first open-access collection of ocular ultrasound clips labeled for (i) absence vs.\ presence of retinal detachment (RD) and (ii) macula-detached vs.\ macula-intact status.